 My name is Jeff upon coming here you will feel anxious and worried about where you’re going and what you’re getting into.
 However you will be more than pleasantly surprised because the staff and other residence are great, the education you will get is outstanding and helpful.
 Just absorb it all and you will be better.
 Do not ama after a few days because it’s not your thing because it’s not your thing, it will become your thing if you let it.
 Good luck.

 HOW TO KNOW IF SOMEONE IS ADDICTED

 Signs & Symptoms of Cocaine Addictions

-Most of the above symptoms are considered short-term.
-They occur immediately after use but do not last long.
+These symptoms occur immediately after use but do not last long.
 Often, short-term symptoms of cocaine use will begin to subside within thirty minutes.
-Because the effects of cocaine are so short-lived many, who crave the feeling the drug products will continue to use higher and more frequent doses to keep the high going.
-In more significant and more frequent amounts, cocaine becomes even more dangerous as the risk of overdose and overdose-related death rises dramatically.
+Because the effects of cocaine are so short-lived many, who crave the feeling of the drug products will continue to use higher and more frequent doses to keep the high going.
+In more significant and frequent amounts, cocaine becomes even more dangerous as the risk of overdose and overdose-related death rises dramatically.